International waste shipment (IWS) controls cover the movement of all waste between countries. This includes movements of waste between the UK and:

 The Environment Agency has developed a tool to help you identify the appropriate classification and controls on waste types intended for export.
 Find the Environment Agency waste export controls tool.

-Important: If the UK leaves the EU without a deal, the UK will become a third (non-EU) country.
+Important: From 1 January 2021, the UK will become a third (non-EU) country.

-Waste importers and exporters must prepare for changes to rules around waste shipments in the event of a no deal Brexit..
+Waste importers and exporters must prepare for changes to rules around importing and exporting waste.